oilstel/memory-site-template/README.md

 ### customization

-i also think designing or customizing the cms is part of what makes memory sites useful on a personal level. they reflect how the writer thinks and sees the world. they are more than just the viewable portion.
+designing or customizing the cms is part of what makes memory sites useful on a personal level. they reflect how the writer thinks and sees the world. they are more than just the viewable portion.

 ### how to use this template